gonkmetrics/gonkmetrics.github.io/_posts/2022-03-08-publishing-basic-js4.md

 # BOM:

-The Browser Object Model organizes browser elements
+The Browser Object Model organizes browser elements:

 > BOM objects are the following: *window* and child objects document, navigator, location, screen, and history.
 >> BOM objects can be used as targets for functions: open, alert, prompt, confirm, setTimeout, setInterval.